 In a world of fugitives, the person taking the opposite direction will appear to run away. — T.S.
 Eliot

 Hello!
-Thanks for stopping by.
 I’m from North Carolina, although born in the superior state of Texas 😉 , and my mom and sister are from Boston, in the USA.

 In May of 2015 my mom and I sold just about everything we had, including cars and home, to travel the world as permanent nomads.
-It is possible that we will settle down one day, but it isn’t a goal or in the plan book.
-Actually, about the only things in our plan book are to stick to the backpacker path, to meet fellow travelers (hostels are great for this), and to learn and expand as individuals.
+It is possible that we will settle down one day, but it isn’t a goal.
+About the only things we’ve firmly planned to do are: to stick to the backpacker path, to meet fellow travelers (hostels are great for this), and to learn and expand as individuals.
 Primarily, we are hoping to bring the light and salt and pray for the people and nations that we meet and visit.

 My mom and I are also traveling with my Down syndrome sister, Grace.
-Grace, 26, is the ultimate backpacker and is showing us and the world what it is possible to accomplish, even with special needs.
+Grace is the ultimate backpacker and is showing us and the world what it is possible to accomplish, even with special needs.

 My mom and I do travel with separate budgets, so being a young person, I receive a lot of questions about how I afford to travel.
-Long story short, I’ve worked, saved a lot and travel on a $30/day (roughly $11k/year) budget.
+Long story short, I’ve worked, saved a lot and travel on a $20/day budget.

 The Top 5 Questions I’m Asked as a Backpacker are answered here.